yunjay/Return-of-the-One-Bit/README.md

 2. Light Direction and Rotation

-Slider for rotating the light direction (location of the light source), and an option for auto-rotation of the light source.
+Slider for rotating the light direction (location of the light source), and a checkbox option for auto-rotation of the light source.

 ![lightRotation](images/lightRotation.gif)